chrokh/toow-old/chapters/constructors.md

   }
 }
 ```

+% TODO:!!!!!!!!!!!!!!!!
+USE THE STATIC METHOD MakeCircle (from access modifiers) AS A STARTING POINT FOR EXPLAINING CONSTRUCTORS.
+A CONSTRUCTOR IS BASICALLY THE SAME THING AS THAT METHOD!!

 In the chapter on [classes](classes) we discussed the keyword `new` which is used to create instances of a class.
 When we use the keyword `new` followed by a class name, a pair of parentheses, and possibly some arguments, then a constructor (that matches that list of arguments is called) is called and we get back an object of that type.